jossai87/bedrock-agents-streamlit/README.md

 ### Step 5: Setup Knowledge Base with Bedrock Agent

 - When integrating the KB with the agent, you will need to provide basic instructions on how to handle the knowledge base.
-For example, use the following: “You need to anwser queries from prompts.
-Double check each source you reference from the Federal Open Market Committee documents to help provide a good response.
-Ask if anything else is needed.”
+For example, use the following: “You are an Investment Analyst that researches, collects, and interprets data, such as economic trends, company financial statements, and the outcomes of Federal Reserve meetings.”

 ![Knowledge base add2](Streamlit_App/images/add_knowledge_base2.png)